-After the former president was deposed in 2010, the interim government established public supervisory boards in ministries, state agencies, and state committee.
-These bodies are typically comprised of former government employees and representatives from non-state actors, including business associations, rights organizations, the media, and independent experts.
-The objective of these committees is to provide citizen oversight of policy formulation and execution, though their efficacy remains in question.
-There have been no known facts where U.S. Investors had been discriminated against during the reporting period.
+After former president Bakiyev was deposed in 2010, the interim government established observation councils in ministries, state agencies, and state committees.
+These bodies are typically comprised of representatives from non-state actors, including business associations, rights organizations, the media, and independent experts in their respective areas.
+The objective of these councils is to provide citizen oversight of policy formulation and execution, though their efficacy remains in question.
+There have been no known cases where U.S. investors had been discriminated against during the reporting period.

 Rule-making authority is vested in the Kyrgyz Parliament, which features robust committees that oversee legislation and regulations affecting several areas of the economy, including: the Committee on Economic and Fiscal Policy; the Committee on Fuel, Energy, and Subsoil Management; the Committee on Transport, Communications, Architecture, and Construction; and the Committee on Budget and Finance.
 The Office of the Prosecutor General is the supreme legal and regulatory enforcement body in the Kyrgyz Republic.
-The State Service on Financial Market Regulation and Supervision and the State Service on Combating Economic Crimes under the Kyrgyz Government both play important regulatory roles.
-The Anticorruption Service under the State National Security Committee is the state body tasked to prevent, suppress, and identify corruption within state agencies.
+The State Service on Financial Market Regulation and Supervision and the State Service on Combating Economic Crimes (Financial Police) both play important regulatory roles.

 Accounting procedures tend to adhere to internationally recognized accounting rules, such as the International Financial Reporting Standards (IFRS), and audits are conducted regularly, often in compliance with agreements with international financial institutions (IFIs).
 Audit results of state organizations tend to be publicly available, unlike those of private organizations.
 Draft bills or regulations are posted on Parliament’s web site and are typically open to public comment for 30 days prior to consideration by Parliament and its committees.
 Parliament often holds public hearings on draft legislation, and is open to the participation of representatives of civil society organizations and the business community in relevant hearing.

-The Investment Promotion and Protection Agency (IPPA), under the Government of the Kyrgyz Republic, assists investors with bureaucratic procedures.
+The IPPA, under the Prime Minister, assists investors with bureaucratic procedures.
 This agency also consolidates information about potential investment projects in the Kyrgyz Republic.
 However, the efficacy of this office in assisting firms with setting up shop is limited since official bureaucratic procedures comprise only some of the hurdles to opening a business.
 Investment councils, under the auspices of the Office of the President and Parliament respectively, exist to further regulatory improvements for the business climate.
 Contradictory government decrees often create bureaucratic paralysis or opportunities for bribe solicitation in order to complete normal bureaucratic functions.
-As often in the Kyrgyz Republic, the legal and regulatory framework is largely sound but reports about weak implementation and enforcement abound.
+As often observed in the Kyrgyz Republic, the legal and regulatory framework is largely sound but implementation and enforcement are weak.

 Regulatory enforcement bodies are known to conduct periodic inspections according to standards defined by law.
 However, businesses often complain about the uneven application of rule of law in the Kyrgyz Republic.
 Businesses that do not meet legally defined standards are often fined depending on the severity of the violation, and the enforcement process is reviewable through the judicial system.